Drakkar-Software/OctoBot-Blog/2022-09-profile-sharing-in-astrolab.md

 # Join the beta

 Sharing profiles will first be available on the [beta Astrolab](https://beta.astrolab.cloud/).
-To join the OctoBot beta program, have a look at https://www.octobot.info/advanced_usage/beta-program
+To join the OctoBot beta program, [have a look here](https://octobot.click/Y0DOAL)